flankerhqd/JAADAS/README.md

-# joint-advanced-defect-assessment
+# Joint Advanced Application Defect Assessment for Android Application
-This is Joint Advanced Defect assEsment framework for android applications, written in 2014.
+This is Joint Advanced Defect Assessment framework for android applications (JAADS, original name renamed to avoid potential trademark issue), written in 2014.
 JAADAS is a tool written in Java and Scala with the power of Soot to provide both interprocedure and intraprocedure static analysis for android applications.
 Its features include API misuse analysis, local-denial-of-service
 (intent crash) analysis, inter-procedure style taint flow analysis (from intent to sensitive API, i.e. getting a parcelable from intent, and use it to start activity).